 President: Emily Dee

 To provide opportunities for students to enjoy road and mountain biking.
 To promote health.
-To educate members on the care and maintenance of bikes.
-To provide social support for on another's physical, mental, and spiritual well-being.
+To educate members on the care and maintenance of bikes and to provide social support for one another's physical, mental, and spiritual well-being.

 President: Yeji Kim